raulgonzm/checkout_service_example/README.rst

 You have a Postman collection and a Postman environment inside the project.
 This collection has a complete aggregation of Checkout service API endpoints.

-Principally you have three endpoints:
+Mainly you have three endpoints:

 - Product List
 .. code-block::